 The AXIS interface shelf supports a wide range of economical narrowband interfaces.
 It converts all non-ATM traffic into 53-byte ATM cells and concentrates this traffic for high speed switching by the BPX.
 The AXIS provides a broad range of narrowband user interfaces.
-Release 4 of the AXIS provides T1/E1 and subrate frame relay, FUNI (Frame Based UNI over ATM), T1/E1 ATM, T1/E1 Circuit Emulation Service (CES), HSSI and X.21 interfaces and SRM-3T3 enhancements, and frame relay to ATM network and service interworking for traffic over the ATM network via the BPX.
+Release 4 of the AXIS provides T1/E1 and subrate Frame Relay, FUNI (Frame Based UNI over ATM), T1/E1 ATM, T1/E1 Circuit Emulation Service (CES), HSSI and X.21 interfaces and SRM-3T3 enhancements, and Frame Relay to ATM network and service interworking for traffic over the ATM network via the BPX.

 The IPX may be configured as a shelf and used as a low-cost Frame Relay to ATM interworking concentrator for the BPX.
 The IPX may also be configured as a co-located shelf and used as an economical ATM service input to the BPX.
-The IGX may also be configured as an interface shelf to the BPX.